 Timing and automation

 When setting up a table, it is possible to select options that let available calls time out.
-This is only available for real-time games and the recommended mode in this case as it mimics what happens at a live table.
+This is only available for real-time games not including training mode.
+It is the recommended mode in this case as it mimics what happens at a live table.
 Alternatively or additionally, every player has the option to set a preference to pass on some calls automatically.
-Note that it is generally visible to other players when this happens, which means that it can reveal information about a hand.
+Note that it is generally visible to other players when this happens due to BGA's clock management, which means that it can reveal information about a hand.
 These options are meant primarily to facilitate turn-based play.
 You should understand that turning on such automation options might irritate other players.
-This is because the gain information might to lead to specific advantages/disadvantages.
+This is because the gain in information might to lead to situational advantages or disadvantages amongst your opponents.

-In addition, the game length can be set.
+The game length can be set.
 Just playing the East round means that the seats need to rotate in full once.
 A second full rotation would be the South round.
 The game can end earlier if the option is selected that negative points are not allowed.
 In this case, the game will end immediately if a player drops below zero points.
 It can also last longer if the option is set that ties (for the win) must be broken.
 In this case, extra hands are added.
+As an additional non-standard mode facilitating shorter games, you can select a single-hand variant where the only condition is that that single hand must be won for the game to end immediately.
+Finally, the normal requirement to play repeat hands can be waived at the end of the game (known as "Agari-Yame") if the player sitting East at that point is in the lead.

 Order of play